Cathy Scott: Career

 Scott wrote poetry as a teenager and worked on the Helix High School yearbook during her senior year.
 Her first full-time newspaper position was as a reporter for the Beach & Bay Press in Mission Beach and Pacific Beach, in 1987.
 She also freelanced for the Mira Mesa Scripps Ranch Sentinel.
 She then became business editor of the La Jolla Light weekly newspaper after winning a Best of Show journalism award out of 1,200 entries from the San Diego Press Club.
-She then moved to a daily paper, the Vista Press, in North San Diego County.
+She then moved to a daily paper, the Vista Press, in North San Diego County, part of William McPherson Papers.
 She left the Vista Press to string as a correspondent for the Associated Press and The San Diego Union-Tribune.
 While reporting in San Diego, she was a member of the San Diego Press Club.

 In 1993, she moved to the Mojave Desert as a crime beat reporter for the Las Vegas Sun, where she worked until 1998, then freelanced for The New York Times and Reuters News Service and wrote true-crime books and biographies.
 While still at the Sun, in 1997, her first book, The Killing of Tupac Shakur, was released.
 Huntington Press released the book on the first anniversary of Shakur's death, issuing a 25,000-copy first printing, according to Publishers Weekly, with a second edition released in 2002.
 The Killing of Tupac Shakur was number 2 on the Los Angeles Times bestseller list in paperback nonfiction the week of June 11, 2000.
 The Murder of Biggie Smalls the same year made The New York Times bestseller list in nonfiction hardcover the week of October 15, 2000.

+Scott and fellow journalist Jeff German were at the murder scene and the first reporters to break the national story in the Las Vegas Sun of the gangland killing in 1997 of Las Vegas and Chicago Outfit mob associate Herbert “Fat Herbie” Blitzstein in Las Vegas.

 Scott's article, first published in George magazine, was included in the 2005 anthology Tupac: A Thug Life, a compilation of national magazine writers released by Plexus Publishing.
 She contributed to two other anthologies, The Big Book of Social Media (Yorkshire Publishing 2010) and Masters of True Crime (Prometheus Books 2012).

 Scott has coached writers, including at the Flathead River Writers Conference in Montana and San Diego State University's Writers' Conference.

 Scott taught journalism and advanced magazine writing for five years at the University of Nevada, Las Vegas School of Journalism until September 2005, when she traveled to New Orleans as an embedded reporter for Best Friends Animal Society to cover animal rescues in the aftermath of Hurricane Katrina for its magazine and website.
 On her return from Louisiana, she hired on with Best Friends as a staff writer.
 She sat as the Nevada State Sunshine Chair for ten years, until 2007, and on the Society of Professional Journalists Sunshine Committee.